douwevandermeij/fractal-specifications/README.md

 ### Full code example

-This example includes a repository to show an application of specificationss
+This example includes a repository to show an application of specifications.

 ```python
 from abc import ABC, abstractmethod